-Height information is given relative to Ordnance Survey datum (see Ordnance Survey datum).
-Height values are given to a resolution of 1 cm but will have an accuracy dependent on the survey method used to fix the height.
+Height information is given relative to Ordnance Survey datum (see page 3.8).
+Height values are given to a resolution of 1 cm but will have an accuracy dependent on the survey method used to fix the height (see chapter 4 - Quality statement).

-The NG as it applies to Land-Form PROFILE is explained in chapter 4 of the user guide.
+The NG as it applies to Land-Form PROFILE is explained in chapter 5.